 - Adapter to charge your camera/ phone/ computer/ electronics – and don’t forget your charging cords!

 - Water-resistant shoes or boots if you plan to do any outdoor activities.

-- Jacket for layering – I like SCOTTeVEST (Use promo code AFFIL20.
-Expires August 16, 2015), so many pockets!
+- Jacket for layering – I like SCOTTeVEST (and personally use the Molly Jacket), so many pockets!

 - Call, or email, and re-confirm your lodging, car rental, and any activity reservations.